Maps and directions

 The track follows the cliff line closely.
 Responsible behaviour is required.
 Students must follow the guidance of EEC teachers and remain on the designated track.
 Classroom teachers must walk at the back of the group and maintain close supervision of students.
 Close supervision is required during breaks, especially when close to cliffs.

 Depending on the program, stage, timing and weather on the day, there are three main bushwalks from Wattamolla.
+Your Booking Confirmation should provide details about the walk for your excursion.
 The site map details the different destinations and walks:

 Loop track around Providential Headland